OTRF/OSSEM/README.md

 # Contributing

-If you love to work with data and would like to learn more about logs, there are a few things that you could contribute to this project.
-Check the To-do list and submit a PR.
+If you love to work with data and would like to learn more about logs, there are a several ways that you could contribute to this project.
+You can check the To-do list and let us know what is it that you would love to help with.
+I also would love get some feedback on the following:

+* How feasible is it for your org to switch to the suggested data schema?
+* What do you think will need to happen for your org to start considering this standard?
+* What makes sense and what doesnt from a data naming convention perspective?
+* What data sources do you think the project is missing to cover most of the basics from a security event logs perspective?
+* How easy is it for your or your team to build on the top of this standard schema?
+(Does the current schema help?)

 Thank you very much in advance :)

 # To-Do